If you already have one, you can reuse it.

 rc0 releases, the release branch is

-main.
+master.
 For all other release candidates and stable releases, the release branch is that respective version's branch, e.g.

 - Create a new file in